Desilof/COFFEE-SHOP/README.md

 # COFFEE-SHOP
-A coffee shop homepage using HTML
+A coffee shop homepage using HTML and CSS